DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-28-changing-how-notes-are-displayed.md

 ---
-title: Improving how users change and delete notes
+title: Changing how notes are displayed
-description: TODO
+description: We changed the way notes are displayed since letting users change or delete them.
 date: 2022-03-28
 screenshots:
   items: